DLTK/DLTK/examples/applications/IXI_HH_sex_classification_resnet/README.md

-## Sex classification from 3T multi-channel brain MR images
+## Sex classification from 3T T1w brain MR images
 Exemplary training and evaluation scripts for classification from T1w brain MR images, based on the [IXI dataset](http://brain-development.org/ixi-dataset/) [1].

 [1] IXI – Information eXtraction from Images (EPSRC GR/S21533/02)

 ### Data
 The data can be downloaded via the script in dltk/data/IXI_HH.
 It includes 178 datasets and corresponding demographic information.
 The download script